HTB

 It is an injectable non-permanent filler that works by generating new collagen growth rather than being used as a traditional filler.
 The higher volumes used to correct HIV-related lipoatrophy require specialist services.

-Some clinics already have either have an in-house service or a commissioned referral route to a local clinic.
+Some clinics already have either an in-house service or a commissioned referral route to a local clinic.
 However, access to New-Fill still seems to vary by hospital and region.
-These services were put on-hold during COVID-19 which also reduced the number of people who can be treated.
+These services were put on-hold due to COVID-19 which has reduced the number of people who can be treated.

 Community survey